-No student will be allowed to leave school prior to dismissal time without a verbal or written request signed by the parent, a person whose signature is on file in the School office, or the parent coming to the school office to request the release.
-No student will be released to a person other than a custodial parent(s) without verbal or written permission signed by the custodial parent(s) or guardian.
+No student will be allowed to leave school prior to dismissal time without a verbal or written request signed by the parent, an authorized person listed in Powerschool, or the parent coming to the school office to request the release.
+No student will be released to a person other than an emergency contact listed in Powerschool.